R3tr0BoiDX/smwc-browser/README.md

 ## Future ideas

+(in order of importance)

+- File browser for unzipped hack, if there are multiple patch files
+  - Should include an option to show all files and apply them as patches if the user wishes so
-- Wrapper for hack entry site
+- Wrapper and screen for hack entry site
-- Wrapper for hack screenshots
+- Wrapper for hack screenshots and display in browser
-- Screen for hack entry
-- Screenshots in browser screen (and hack entry if already done)
 - Save filter parameter
+- Maybe a way to delete downloaded hacks from library?
 - Support for SMW2:YI and SM64
+- Language support